Mhycka1/Mhycka1.github.io/index.md

 ```

+We now look to create an elbow plot to help us determine what the optimal amount of clusters is for our analysis.

 Below, we want to guess the elbow point k based on the given data.
 The number of clusters can be anywhere between 1 to 10.
 We'll discover which number that should be in the code below.

+We create an Elbow plot to visualize the elbow point and show us how many clusters we should have.

 ```python
 distortions = []